Proud to Promote Fundamental British Values at Glebe Academy

 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
+Assemblies and discussions tackle issues such as prejudices and prejudice-based bullying and followed up and supported by learning in RE and PSHE.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-Through our RE curriculum, which teachers the main faiths and focuses upon learning about religion and learning from religion, we promote tolerance of the beliefs of others.
+Through our RE curriculum, which teaches the main faiths and focuses upon learning about religion and learning from religion, we promote tolerance of the beliefs of others.
 We also enjoy a depth of study during themed days, where sometimes we will celebrate and enjoy learning about the differences in countries and cultures around the world; whilst at other times we might consider groups or individuals who might be vulnerable in some way.Promoting Fundamental British Values Policy